iamchanii/storybook-addon-relay/README.md

 - `getReferenceEntry`: A function that returns an entry to be added to the story's args.
 It takes the result of the `useLazyLoadQuery` hook with the query passed as a parameter and returns an entry to be added to the story's args.
 - `variables`: Optional.
 Variables to pass to the query.
 - `mockResolvers`: Optional.
 A mock resolver object passed to the `relay-test-utils`' `MockPayloadGenerator.generate` function.
 - `generateFunction`: Optional.
-A function which allows you to override the default MockPayloadGenerator.generate function.
+A function to execute instead of the default `MockPayloadGenerator.generate` function.

 Here is a minimal example: